Interferometer Techniques for Gravitational-Wave Detection: Introduction

-To give order to our review we consider the main physics describing the operation of the basic optical components (mirrors, beam splitters, modulators, etc.) required to construct interferometers.
+To give order to our review we consider the main physics describing the operation of the basic optical components: mirrors, beam splitters, modulators, etc., required to construct interferometers.
 Although all of the relevant physics is generally well known and not new, we take it as a starting point that permits the introduction of notation and conventions.
 It is also true that the interferometry employed for gravitational-wave detection has a different emphasis than other interferometer applications.
 As a consequence, descriptions or examples of a number of crucial optical properties for gravitational wave detectors cannot be found in the literature.
-The purpose of this first version of the review is especially to provide a coherent theoretical framework for describing such effects.
-With the basics established, it can be seen that the interferometer configurations that have been employed in gravitational-wave detection may be built up and simulated in a relatively straightforward manner.

-As mentioned above, we do not address the newer physics associated with operation at or beyond the standard quantum limit.
-The interested reader can begin to explore this topic from the following references.